yonyougov/gov-design-vue/docs/vue/customize-theme.en-US.md

 }
 ```

-Note that do not exclude antd package in node_modules when using less-loader.
+Note that do not exclude govd package in node_modules when using less-loader.

 ### Customize in vue cli 2